diath/nothing/README.md

 # nothing

-nothing is a FOSS clone of [everything](https://www.voidtools.com/).
+nothing is a cross-platform and open source clone of [Everything](https://www.voidtools.com/).

 # Contributing